emberjs/rfcs/text/0779-first-class-component-templates.md

 Those positives notwithstanding, **it also has some significant disadvantages compared to `<template>`**.

-First, the design repurposes JavaScript syntax and gives it totally different semantics—like `<template>` does with HTML, but with *zero* signal from the context that it is doing something special.
+First, the design re-purposes JavaScript syntax and gives it totally different semantics—like `<template>` does with HTML, but with *zero* signal from the context that it is doing something special.

 - `hbs` is *not* actually a template string literal; it is a compile-time macro.
 Attempting to use it like a template string literal (e.g. by using `${...}` string interpolation) is a build-time error.
 This substantially undercuts the familiarity of the design: `css` and `graphql` and similar are *actual* string templates, not compile-time macros, and accordingly developers can use normal JavaScript semantics with them.